mfbx9da4/poke-api/readme.md

+# Poke API Typescript SDK

 ## Goals & Assumptions

 - Production grade Typescript SDK for the [Pokemon API](https://pokeapi.co/)
 - Only supports `/pokemon/{id or name}`, `/stat/{id or name}` and `/nature/{id or name}` endpoints but built to be extensible
-- Imagine the existing typescript libraries do not exist
+- Suspend our disbelief that there is an existing typescript library for this API

 ## Approach